FinchMoscow/AnimatedBar/README.md

   - [Setting from menu](#setting-from-menu)
   - [Styling](#styling)

-## Integration
+# Integration

 Minimum SDK version (`minSdkVersion`): 15.

-Add the following dependency in your `build.gradle` file:
+This library is released in Maven Central, so just add the following dependency in your `build.gradle` file:

 ```
 dependencies {